 Language is more than a collection of words — and grammar is the glue that holds those words together.
 Grammar tells you how to combine words, phrases, and even things like word endings so that you can understand those around you, and so you can be understood yourself.
-In this post, we’ll discuss the best ways to learn grammar and how we're using learning science in Duolingo's newest grammar-focused teaching tool, Grammar Skills!
+In this post, we’ll discuss the best ways to learn grammar and how we're using learning science in Duolingo's newest grammar-focused teaching tool, Grammar Lessons!

 Why is it so important to learn grammar?

 Different languages have different rules about how you can combine words to form sentences, how to talk about things happening at different points in time, how to address people in formal and informal situations, and much more!
 For example, word order matters a lot in English.
 Think about the sentences "The cat eats the mouse" and "The mouse eats the cat."
 The words used are exactly the same, but changing the order of the words changes the entire meaning!
 That's not the case in languages like Russian, which has grammatical case: the endings of words tell you who does what, and not the order.
 (In fact, in Russian the words can go in all kinds of orders without changing the meaning.)
 You can see how knowing these rules helps you comprehend and communicate in a language.